PlasticSCM/FuseSharp/README.md

 A FUSE filesystem is typically implemented as a standalone application tthat links with LIBFUSE.
 The later provides functions to mount the filesystem, unmount it, read requests from the kernel, and send responses back.

-In addition to registering a new filesystem, FUSE's kernel module also registers a `/dev/fuse `block device.
+In addition to registering a new filesystem, FUSE's kernel module also registers a `/dev/fuse` block device.
 This device serves as an interface between user-space FUSE daemons and the kernel.
-In general, daemon reads FUSE requests from /dev/fuse, processes them, and then writes replies back to `/dev/fuse`.
+In general, daemon reads FUSE requests from `/dev/fuse`, processes them, and then writes replies back to `/dev/fuse`.

 ![FuseSharp architecture overview](https://raw.githubusercontent.com/PlasticSCM/FuseSharp/master/img/architecture.png)